1. Blog

 What Is Birch Sugar Made Of?

-Birch sugar is extracted from birch bark, specifically the bark of Finnish birch trees.
+One extracts birch sugar from birch bark, specifically the bark of Finnish birch trees.
 The birch sap or “wood sugar” contained in the bark is drawn out through a process called hydrolysis (breaking down compounds using water) and then crystallizes to form birch sugar.

 Birch sugar and xylitol are the same thing, the two are simply names for one another.
 Whether you see the ingredients listed as birch sugar or xylitol, products that have either term on the label aren’t safe for dogs and shouldn’t be shared with them.